ctrapnell/genome551/index.md

 1. Describe the experiments in Figsure 3 and 4 and how these led to the proposed “enhanceosome” structure.
 2. What evidence do they provide for cooperativity between the constituent regulatory elements within the enhanceosome?
-3. What experiments suggest the existence of protein-protein interactions between NFkB and other components?
+3. What experiments suggest the existence of protein-protein interactions between NFkB and other components? -->

 <!--
+NOT USED PAST FEW YEARS:
 ### Treisman and Maniatis Nature (1985) [\[pdf\]](pdfs/treisman_maniatis.pdf)
 _First experiments aimed at discovering the mechanism of action of enhancers._